Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Discussion

-When we focused specifically on the commuting patterns of low-wealth users --who predominantly lack the ability to work from home-- we discovered that in all six countries, those commuting to high-wealth neighborhoods pre-pandemic where more likely to stop commuting during the pandemic than those commuting to low-wealth neighborhoods.
-By limiting their outside activities or abandoning urban areas, high-wealth individuals amplified the economic shock affecting low-wealth individuals working in high-wealth neighborhoods.
-Furthermore, owing to their longer commuting distances, low-wealth users working in high-wealth neighborhoods were also more likely to stop commuting following public transport closures, whereas the commuting behavior of those working in low-wealth neighborhoods were not significantly affected by this policy restriction.
-Taken together, these results indicate that individuals living in low-wealth neighborhoods and working in high-wealth neighborhoods were disproportionately burdened in their ability to work.
+When we focused specifically on the commuting patterns of users living in low-wealth neighborhoods --who, to a higher degree, lack the ability to work from home-- we discovered that in all six countries, those commuting to high-wealth neighborhoods pre-pandemic were more likely to stop commuting during the pandemic than those commuting to low-wealth neighborhoods.
+For example, by limiting their outside activities or abandoning urban areas, users living in high-wealth neighborhoods might have amplified the economic shock affecting, in turn, also users living in low-wealth neighborhoods working in high-wealth neighborhoods.
+Furthermore, owing to their longer commuting distances, users living in low-wealth neighborhoods and working in high-wealth neighborhoods were also more likely to stop commuting following public transport closures, whereas the commuting behavior of those working in low-wealth neighborhoods was not found to be significantly affected by this policy restriction.
+Taken together, these findings indicate that mobile phone users living in low-wealth neighborhoods and working in high-wealth neighborhoods were disproportionately burdened in their ability to work.

-These results illustrate the delicate balance between ensuring a forceful response to a pandemic and the unintended consequences resulting from untargeted interventions, which could disproportionately impact economically vulnerable groups.
-It therefore suggests a role for place-based policy interventions to distribute additional support to those in need.
-As developing countries often lack the ability to access up-to-date information on individuals~\cite{world2021world}, mobile data could provide a tool to implement such targeted policies in a timely fashion and respond to future pandemics more appropriately.
+These results illustrate the delicate balance between ensuring a forceful response to a pandemic and the unintended consequences resulting from untargeted interventions, which could disproportionately affect economically vulnerable groups.
+While targeting based on individual information is always preferred, information may not be available or it may be difficult to acquire in cases of emergency where time is of the essence.
+In such cases, place-based policy interventions may provide an alternative for effective targeting and optimally distributing additional support to the most vulnerable.
+As developing countries often lack the possibility to access up-to-date information on individuals~\cite{world2021world}, mobile data could provide a tool to implement such targeted policies in a timely fashion and respond to future pandemics more appropriately.